PsyD Admission Criteria

 - GRE general test scores (school code: 1413).

-Applications are due on February 15th.
+The priority deadline for applications is February 15th.
 All applications that have all required documents will be reviewed after that date.
 Individuals who meet all admission criteria may be invited for an interview.
 Upon completion of the interview, the Admissions Committee makes a decision about acceptance to the program.

 Additional information for International Applicants.